Discussion 6: Generators

 Run in 61A Code

 Presentation Time.
 Work together to explain why differences will always yield n-1 times for an iterator t over n values.
-Pick someone who didn't present to the course staff last week to present your group's answer, and then send a message to the discuss-queue channel with the @discuss tag, your discussion group number, and the message "We beg to differ!" and a member of the course staff will join your voice channel to hear your description and give feedback.
+Pick someone who hasn't presented to the course staff recently to share your group's answer with your TA (in person or on Zoom).

 Intermission